-Site Location: The legal description is the eastern half of sections 7 & 18, Sections 8 and 17, Township 28 South, and Range 1 West of Sedgwick County, Kansas.
-To the northeast lies the Wichita Mid-Continent Airport.
+Site Location: The legal description is the eastern half of Sections 7 and 8, Township 28 South, and Range 1 West of Sedgwick County, Kansas.
+To the northeast lies the Eisenhower Airport.
 The site is in the drainage systems of Cowskin Creek and Dry Creek.
-Dry Creek is a tributary of Cowskin Creek and flows in an easterly direction across the site's southern part.
+Dry Creek is a tributary of Cowskin Creek and flows easterly across the site's southern part.
 The confluence of the two creeks is approximately three miles southeast of Schulte.